jessikarwang/DH150-JessikaWang/Assignment08/README.md

 3. Post pictures of your plants and receive feedback

-Read more and view the wireflows [here](https://github.com/jessikarwang/DH150-JessikaWang/blob/main/Assignment06/README.md)
+View the prototype testing and wireflows [here](https://github.com/jessikarwang/DH150-JessikaWang/blob/main/Assignment06/README.md)

 ## Wireframe and Graphic Design Element Variation
 Here below is both the low-fidelity and high-fidelity wireflows reflecting all three scenarios and tasks